 A Flash of Inspiration: Manhattan AV Super Store adds NEC Video Wall to Demo aerial Imagery from Drones

-- Challenges: Create an interactive experience for a drones display in a retail store
+Create an interactive experience for a drones display in a retail store

-- Solution: Four NEC X464UNS TMX4P in a 2x2 configuration
+Four NEC X464UNS TMX4P in a 2x2 configuration

-- Result: a high-tech video wall showing aerial footage from drones to support sales staff and help customers choose the right product for their needs
+A high-tech video wall showing aerial footage from drones to support sales staff and help customers choose the right product for their needs

 It's the stuff of science fiction: miniature unmanned aircraft that are small enough to fly almost anywhere, yet technologically complex enough to take high-quality aerial imagery, capturing breath-taking photos and video previously impossible to obtain without a helicopter or plane.

-Unmanned aerial vehicles (UaVs, or more commonly, drones) have captivated tech audiences in consumer and commercial spaces because they can fly high, swoop low, turn fast and act as eyes in the sky for a number of applications and industries – or just for fun.
+Unmanned aerial vehicles (UAVs, or more commonly, drones) have captivated tech audiences in consumer and commercial spaces because they can fly high, swoop low, turn fast and act as eyes in the sky for a number of applications and industries – or just for fun.